-Q32: Who are seasonal workers?
+Q31: Who are seasonal workers?

-A32: For purposes of the large-employer test, "seasonal workers" means retail employees who work only during holiday seasons and others who perform work that, by its nature, is only performed at certain times of the year (such as harvesting or tax season).
+A31: For purposes of the ALE test, "seasonal workers" includes retail employees who work only during holiday seasons and others who perform work that, by its nature, is only performed at certain times of the year (such as harvesting or tax season).
 Seasonal workers need to be counted unless the limited exception described in Q&A 30 applies.

-Q33: What happens if an employer grows during the year?
+Q32: What happens if an employer grows during the year?

-A33: Large-employer status is on a calendar-year basis, based on the average number of employees during the prior calendar year.
-If an existing employer that was below the 50 (or 100) employee threshold grows during a calendar year, it will not have to offer coverage until the next calendar year.
+A32: ALE status applies on a calendar-year basis, based on the average number of employees during the prior calendar year.
+If an existing employer that was below the 50-employee threshold grows during a calendar year, it will not have to offer coverage until the next calendar year.

-In addition, if an employer first becomes "large," it will have until April 1 following the year in which it becomes large to offer coverage.
-This special rule is only available once, even if the employer moves back and forth between large and small status.
+In addition, if an employer first becomes an ALE, it will have until April 1 following the year in which it becomes an ALE to offer coverage.
+This special rule is only available once, even if the employer moves back and forth between ALE and non-ALE status.

-Q34: What happens if an employer shrinks during the year?
+Q33: What happens if an employer shrinks during the year?

-A34: Large-employer status is on a calendar-year basis, based on the average number of employees during the prior calendar year.
-If an existing employer falls below 50 (or 100) employees during a calendar year, it will have to offer coverage until the next calendar year to avoid penalties (but see Section 4 regarding the "free-employees" rule).
+A33: ALE status applies on a calendar-year basis, based on the average number of employees during the prior calendar year.
+If an existing employer falls below 50 employees during a calendar year, it will have to offer coverage until the next calendar year to avoid penalties (but see Section 4 regarding the "free-employees" rule).